How to Make the Best Homemade Garlic Bread

 Moving on.
 After you have minced your garlic it’s time to cook it LIGHTLY.
 First heat about 2 tsp of olive oil over medium heat.
 You don’t need a lot.
 Garlic is super finicky and prone to burning.
 Since you will continue to cook the garlic in the oven on the bread AFTER you saute it, you don’t want to let it brown.
 You want to cook it over medium, or even medium-low heat, for just 30 seconds-1 minute until it is beginning to soften and make your house smell delicious.
 Seriously, DON’T LET IT BROWN!
 Sorry for yelling, but I’m passionate about garlic bread, and assume you are too if you are reading this article.

-Next mix the garlic bread with some softened butter and a smidge of salt for added flavor, spread it over some high quality bread, and sprinkle it with parsley (for color) and parmesan cheese (for more added flavor).
+Next mix the garlic bread with some softened butter and a smidge of salt for added flavor, spread it over some high quality bread (may I suggest my homemade super soft french bread?), and sprinkle it with parsley (for color) and parmesan cheese (for more added flavor).
 Then bake it for about 7 minutes, before opening it up to broil the top for some nice crunchy buttery goodness.
 That’s it!

 Like I said, homemade garlic bread is pretty easy peasy, BUT the step of cooking the garlic just a little in a saute pan before putting it in the oven truly makes ALL the difference.
 I promise.

 Now, please leave that bagged garlic bread with mystery fat-like topping at the grocery store and make this delicious homemade garlic bread with real garlic and real butter ASAP.
-It would be great with your favorite soup, or salad for a simple weeknight meal while you focus on finishing your christmas shopping.
+It would be great with my creamy chicken noodle soup, or the popular olive garden garlic herb chicken con broccoli.
+You could also pair it with my pear and apple salad for a simple weeknight meal or lunch.

 Have you struggled to make something as simple as garlic bread at home!?
 Do you have any other spices or tricks that make your garlic bread the bees knees?
 Share in the comments below, I’d love to hear!